SylveonDeko/NHentaiAPI/README.md

 A (full)  nHentai API implementation for .NET

+NOTE : Because N-Hentai Close its api temporarily.
+This package might not work normally.
+If N-Hentai re-open the api or change the api format, please throw a issue to let me know :)

 ## This package can get

 Search:

 1. Home page search result

-2. Search result by keyword
+2. Search result by `keyword`

-3. Search result by tag, can be sort by popular
+3. Search result by `tag`, can be sort by popular

 Book detail: